joaompinto/claudine/README.md

 - Cache reads cost only 10% of the standard input token price
 - The `cache_delta` field shows your savings from using the cache

+The API for accessing token and cost information has been improved with direct attribute access instead of dictionary access.

 ## 🐛 Debugging

 Claudine provides a verbose mode to help you understand what's happening behind the scenes: